lsbardel/python-stdnet/docs/source/model/models.rst

 ======================

 Once a model is defined, in order to use it in an application it needs to be registered with a back-end database.
+Unregistered models cannot be used to save data and they will raise exceptions.

+Stdnet comes with two fucntions for registration, a low level and a higher level one which can be used to register several models at once.

 Register
 ~~~~~~~~~~~~~~~~